19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Spare the Dying.md

 | Range    | 30 feet                                                               |
 | Domains  | [Life](../../Spell%20Domains/Life.md)                                 |

-You prevent the forces of death from taking a creature you can see within range.
+You stabilize the faltering lifeforce of a creature you can see within range.

 The creature is [Stabilized](../../../../Game%20Procedures/Conditions/Stabilized.md).